Waseem-Mustak/Waseem-Mustak/README.md

 <h1>~ Hello there👋 I'm Waseem Mustak Zisan! ~</h1>

-I go by **Waseem Mustak** online.
+I go by **Waseem-Mustak** online.
 I'm a **Computer Science and Engineering** student at [_BUET_](https://www.buet.ac.bd/web/), passionate about technology and problem-solving.
 As a **competitive programmer**, I enjoy tackling challenging problems and participating in coding contests to sharpen my skills and creativity.

 ### About Me
 - 🎓 Currently pursuing my **CSE degree**.